18593 views

 In the late 15th – early 16th centuries, another monument of architecture and art – the Borgia Tower (Torre dei Borgia), appears in the Vatican.
 Again, Pope Julius II founded the tradition of collecting fine items.
 In the 16th century, he actively began to collect copies of ancient Roman sculptures and arranged a suitable space for their exhibit.

 The Museums trace their origin to the marble sculpture purchased in the 16th century: Laocoon and His Sons.
 It was discovered in 1506 in a vineyard near the Basilica of Saint Mary Major (Santa Maria Maggiore) in the Eternal City.
 Pope Julius II asked Giuliano da Sangallo and Michelangelo Buonarotti to examine the sculpture.
-Thanks to their recommendation, the pope purchased the sculpture from its owner and put it on public display at the Vatican one month later after its discovery.
+Thanks to their recommendation, the pope purchased the sculpture from its owner.
+He put it on public display at the Vatican one month later after its discovery.
 Lately, Benedict XIV founded the Museum Christianum, where some of the Vatican collections gave birth to the Lateran Museum, which Pope Pius IX founded by decree in 1854.

 One of the wealthiest art collections globally represents worldwide known masterpieces from the most notable artists.
 Read about the best things to see in the Vatican Museums: